 Back in the Northwest, two of my good friends had movie premieres in a one week period.
 Garth Stein’s bestselling novel, The Art of Racing in the Rain, is in theaters now.
 So is Where’d You Go Bernadette, a movie starring Cate Blanchett, based on the bestselling novel by Maria Semple.

 Some of you were smart and supportive enough to snag copies signed by Maria and Garth at my campaign fundraisers, thank you.
 The movies are not as good as the books, but see them anyway.
 Support local artists.
 This is a good policy even when they have already sold boatloads of books.

 Sloane made her red carpet movie premiere debut wearing a gray and pink dress, purple eyeglasses, and black Beatle boots.
 She was also featured in Matt’s Tacoma Weekly article.
 She turned nine in August.
 You can see birthday pictures on my Instagram, which is my main social media these days.

 One final movie recommendation for this month: Once Upon a Time in Hollywood.
 Quentin Tarantino, the world’s most accomplished cinema geek, nails period details, bends and blends genres, and entertains you every second of the two-hour-and-forty-five-minute film.

 I found the buddy story between Brat Pitt and Leonardo DeCaprio to be particularly engaging.
-Australian actress Margot Robbie makes the most of her small role as Sharon Tate.
+Australian actress Margot Robbie makes the most of her supporting role as Sharon Tate.
 And, like other Tarantino movies, the script is chock-full of quotable lines.

 “You know, you’re kind of pretty for a stuntman.”